tarunsachdeva/blog/_posts/2018-08-29-developing-leadership-latticework.markdown

 The framework itself is quite simple - it is a list of all of the domains of leadership, and how they interact with each other as a system.
 My experience is in the private sector - specifically that of software startups - but some parts of this are applicable outside of that context as well.

-To built the latticework, I started with a description of what is happening inside many corporations today:
+To built the latticework, it starts with a simple observation of what's going on in a corporation:

 **Individuals working together, making decisions and executing towards positive outcomes and meaningful impact.**

+This is a very generic description, and seems simplistic, but for me helped to cover the scope of outcomes for which I was directly or indirectly responsible.

-This is a very generic description, so I broke this down further to highlight **the domains of responsibility of a leader**.
-The domains outline the **scope of the role**, which is the starting point to building a learning framework.
+I then broke this down further to highlight **the domains of responsibility of a leader**.
+The domains further detail the scope of the role, which is the starting point to building a learning framework.

 * Individual Domain, concerned with management at an individual level
 * Organization Domain, concerned with how people organize and effectively work together